CompMarkGS: Robust Watermarking for Compressed 3D Gaussian Splatting: Method

-where $q$ denotes the quantization step, and $r$ is the refinement output from an $\text{MLP}_q$ that takes $f^{w}$ as input, used to adjust the initial quantization step $\mathrm{Q_0}$.
-Thus, by scaling a randomly generated $d$-dimentional noise vector from a uniform distribution over $[\frac{1}{2},\frac{1}{2}]$ by a $q$ and adding it to the watermarked anchor feature $f^{w}$, we simulate the rounding error caused by quantization, thereby reflecting the effects of quantization during training.
-In this process, $q$ is learnable.
+In digital watermarking research, differentiable distortion layers have long been used to enhance robustness by simulating traditional distortions, such as JPEG and cropping, during training~\citep{zhu2018hidden}.
+However, this method has not been applied in existing 3DGS watermarking research to the problem of model compression, leading to significant watermark loss during quantization.

-As shown in Fig.\ref{fig:overview}, the quantized watermarked anchor feature $\tilde{f}^{w}$ is processed through individual MLPs to predict Gaussian attributes and subsequently undergoes rendering.
-According to WateRF~\cite{jang2024waterf}, embedding the message in the spatial domain is vulnerable to attacks that distort the spatial domain, such as JPEG compression and cropping.
-Therefore, to achieve robust watermarking against spatial domain attacks, we embed the watermark into the low-frequency region.
-To this end, we extract the low-frequency components using the Discrete Wavelet Transform (DWT).
-Although DWT subbands can be computed across multiple levels, higher levels introduce significant distortion; thus, we employ a one-level DWT, which decomposes the image into four subbands $(LL, LH, HL, HH)$.
-The low-frequency $LL$ subband of the rendered images, $I_{LL}$, are then used as the inputs to a pre-trained HiDDeN~\cite{zhu2018hidden} decoder $D$ to extract the watermark message $M'$:
+To overcome this limitation, we propose a quantization distortion layer (QDL) that simulates quantization-induced distortions, encompassing losses in watermark robustness and rendering fidelity.
+Our QDL leverages quantization techniques from prior anchor-based 3DGS compression methods~\citep{chen2024hac}.
+While the original method uses this mechanism for model compression, our work is the first to adapt it as a form of data augmentation to train a robust watermark.
+During watermark training, the QDL simulates the quantization process by injecting noise into the watermarked anchor feature $f^{w}$.
+By integrating the QDL into the embedding stage, the watermark is thus optimized to remain robust against subsequent compression attacks.
+The quantized watermarked anchor feature for the $i$-th anchor $\tilde{f}^{w}_{i}$ is defined as follows:

-\subsection{Frequency-Aware Anchor Growing}
+where $q_i \in \mathbb{R}$ denotes the quantization scale restricted to $[0,2\mathrm{Q_0}]$, and $r_i \in \mathbb{R}$ is the refinement output from an $\text{MLP}_q$ that takes $f^{w}_{i}$ as input to adjust the initial quantization scale $\mathrm{Q_0}$.
+By scaling a randomly generated $d$-dimensional noise vector from a uniform distribution over $[-\frac{1}{2},\frac{1}{2}]$ by $q_i$ and adding it to the watermarked anchor feature $f^{w}$, we simulate the rounding errors caused by quantization.
+This process forces the watermark to become resilient to the specific distortions it will encounter during a real compression attack.

-As discussed in the above section (\cref{sec:quantization_distortion}), we embed the watermark in the low-frequency region to improve robustness against spatial domain attacks.
-However, because the low-frequency region represents the overall structure of the image, watermark embedding in this area can alter the low-frequency information, subtly changing the global structure and potentially causing blurred boundaries or slight distortions in the texture.
-Conventional anchor growing methods designate Gaussians with significant gradient changes as new anchors over the training iterations, uniformly distributing anchors without region-specific processing, which may lead to detail loss.
-To address this issue, we propose a frequency-aware anchor growing method that performs anchor growing in high-frequency regions containing detailed information such as textures.
-As illustrated in Fig.\ref{fig:overview}, the rendered image $I'$ and the ground truth image $I$ are first transformed into the frequency domain using the Discrete Fourier Transform (DFT).
+\subsection{Frequency-aware anchor growing}